Roma Ryan: Work with Enya

-Her lyrics can be heard in films such as The Frog Prince (1984), Green Card (1990), L.A.
-Story (1991), Toys (1992), Cry, the Beloved Country (1995), and Calmi Cuori Appassionati (2001), all of which feature Enya's music.
-Ryan's lyrics for Enya have won Grammy Awards; the song "May It Be" for The Lord of the Rings film The Fellowship of the Ring was nominated for an Oscar.

 Loxian language

 In 2005, Ryan revealed her creation of a new language, known as Loxian, in Enya's album Amarantine.
 It was inspired by J.R.R.
 Tolkien's Elvish language.
 This language can be heard on three tracks from "Amarantine": "Less Than a Pearl", "The River Sings" and "Water Shows the Hidden Heart".
 Enya has mentioned in interviews that Ryan developed Loxian while writing lyrics for the track "Water Shows the Hidden Heart"; she and Enya had attempted to write lyrics for the track in Latin, Gaelic and English, but in the end found that they didn't really work for the song.
 The first Loxian phrase created by Ryan—"Syoombraaya"—is the title of that track ("Water Shows the Hidden Heart").

-Loxian language was used again in Enya's eighth studio album, Dark Sky Island, released on 20 November 2015, on the songs "The Forge of Angels" and "The Loxian Gate."
-These songs focus on the otherworldly and futuristic tales Ryan uses Loxian for, along with the non-Loxian Astra et Luna.
+Loxian was used again in Enya's eighth studio album, Dark Sky Island, released on 20 November 2015, on the songs "The Forge of the Angels" and "The Loxian Gates".
+These songs focus on the otherworldly and futuristic tales Ryan uses Loxian for.

 Solo work

-Ryan has undertaken several projects apart from Enya, including a book describing the Loxian language called Water Shows the Hidden Heart.
+Ryan has undertaken several projects in addition to her contributions to Enya, including a book describing the Loxian language called Water Shows the Hidden Heart.
 The book also contains poetry and stories written by Ryan.
 "Water Shows the Hidden Heart" was released in two editions: the first edition as a standalone item, shortly after the release of Amarantine in 2005.
 The first edition features a short introduction by Enya.
 The second edition was included on the Deluxe Collector's Edition of Amarantine boxed set in early 2006.
 It omitted Enya's introduction and added colour images, as well as containing a different selection of Ryan's poetry.
 Neither version is in print.

 On 1 September 2017 Ryan published two books of poetry, Islands No 2&3: Dark Sky Islands and Little Histories and The Messenger's Origin.
-The first book focuses on the poetry Ryan wrote for the Enya album, Dark Sky Island.
-The other book is part of The Loxian Games.
-As of 21 August 2017, several winners of the Loxian Games had received their books and posted photos of the autographed copies on Unity - Enya's official forum.
-Enya, Ryan, and her husband all autographed the books presented to the winners.
-The books were published by Valley-dwellers Publishing.